refinajs/refina/docs/tutorial/src/step-5/description.md

 });
 ```

-`n` will be incremented every time the fragment is called, which is not predictable.
+`n` will be incremented every time the view function is called, which is not predictable.

 :::